huggingface/hub-docs/docs/hub/spaces-overview.md

 * Space name
 * Visiblity: The Space is private by default.
 Read more about private repositories [here](./repositories-settings#private-repositories).
 * Hardware: You can choose the hardware on which the Space will be running.
 Read more about hardware upgrades [here](./spaces-gpus.md).
-* Storage: If the original repo uses some persistent storage, you will be prompted to choose a storage tier.
+* Storage: If the original repo uses persistent storage, you will be prompted to choose a storage tier.
 Read more about persistent storage [here](./spaces-storage.md).
 * Secrets and variables: If the original repo has set some secrets and variables, you'll be able to set them while duplicating the repo.

-Some Spaces might have environment variables that you might need to setup up.
-In those cases, the duplicate workflow will give you a warning about them.
-The duplicated Space will use a free CPU by default, but you can later upgrade it if needed.
+Some Spaces might have environment variables that you may need to set up.
+In these cases, the duplicate workflow will give you a warning about them.
+The duplicated Space will use a free CPU hardware by default, but you can later upgrade if needed.

 ## Networking